 Preeclampsia is a multi-system disorder characterised by hypertension and involvement of one or more other organ systems and/or the fetus.
 Proteinuria is the most commonly recognised additional feature after hypertension but should not be considered mandatory to make the clinical diagnosis.

-Females with Haemolysis, Elevated Liver Enzymes, Low Platelet count (HELLP) syndrome, which is a variant of preeclampsia, are to be included under this code for preeclampsia.
+Women with HELLP (Haemolysis, Elevated Liver Enzymes, Low Platelet count) syndrome, which is a variant of preeclampsia, are to be included under this code for preeclampsia.

 CODE 3 Gestational hypertension

 Gestational hypertension is characterised by the new onset of hypertension after 20 weeks' gestation without any maternal or fetal features of preeclampsia, followed by return of blood pressure to normal within 3 months post-partum.